KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cryptoconditions-instructions.md

 ./komodo-cli -ac_name=HELLOWORLD -ac_supply=777777 -ac_cc=777 -pubkey=DO_NOT_USE_ADDRESS019a79b0921a1be6d3ca6f9e8a050feb14eb845fe46b9d756
 ```

-## Other types of Addresses associated with Contract modules
+## Other Types of Addresses

-The daemon will now use this pubkey as the basis for all addresses used for the different contract modules.
+The daemon will now use the above pubkey as the basis for all addresses used for the different contract modules.

-To know your addresses belonging to differnt contracts, you will typically use an `address` related RPC from the list of available RPC calls of your chosen contract module.
+To discover the addresses the pubkey provides, you will typically use an `address` related RPC from the list of available RPC calls of your chosen contract module.
 For example, `faucetaddress` would return a response like this:

 ```json
 {